Chinese mountain cat

-The Chinese mountain cat (Felis bieti), also known as Chinese desert cat and Chinese steppe cat, is a small wild cat endemic to western China that has been listed as Vulnerable on the IUCN Red List since 2002, as the effective population size may be fewer than 10,000 mature breeding individuals.
+The Chinese mountain cat (Felis bieti), also known as Chinese desert cat and Chinese steppe cat, is a small wild Felis species with sand-coloured fur, faint dark stripes on the face and legs and black tipped ears.
+It is endemic to the Tibetan Plateau of western China, where it lives in grassland above elevations of 2500 m.
+It has been listed as vulnerable on the IUCN Red List since 2002.

-It was provisionally classified as a wildcat subspecies with the name F. silvestris bieti in 2007.

-It is recognised as a valid species since 2017, as it is morphologically distinct from wildcats.

-Taxonomy
+Taxonomy and phylogeny

 The scientific name Felis bieti was proposed by Alphonse Milne-Edwards in 1892 who described the Chinese mountain cat based on a skin collected in Sichuan Province.
-He named it Felis Bieti after the French missionary Félix Biet.
+He named it Felis Bieti in honour of the French missionary Félix Biet.

-Some authorities consider the chutuchta and vellerosa subspecies of the wildcat as Chinese mountain cat subspecies.
+In 2007, it was provisionally classified as a wildcat subspecies under the name F. silvestris bieti.

+It has been recognised as a valid species since 2017, as it is morphologically distinct from wildcats.
+Two subspecies were formerly recognized although neither is presently considered valid.
+Felis bieti chutuchta was described from a skull and pelt from Felis lybica, and F. bieti vellerosa from a skin of either Felis chausi or Felis catus taken outside of its original range.